This post may contain affiliate links.

 COPE Vientiane is a non-profit organisation in Laos which provides prosthetic limbs, mobility assistance and rehabilitation for Lao people who can’t afford it.
 We took a look at their visitor centre in Vientiane, Laos’s capital, this morning.
 It was one of those incredible places that had me rushing home to get a post written and published straight away.
+If you are in Laos or Vientiane, you really must add this museum to your itinerary, it will open your minds and your hearts and with kids it’s an essential part of their travelling education.

 Cluster Bombs in Laos